kahlilwassell/MPCS53014FinalProject/README.md

   - Notify users of train delays or heavy crowding.
 3. Expanded Visualization:
   - Heatmaps for crowding across the entire transit network, and a real time view of train locations.

+**Last Minute Notes**
+I figured out there was a small bug in my speed layer at the last moment.
+This was in updating one of the tables that I have for the kafka consumer where it will overwrite the number of rides accidentally for one of the core tables.
+I would fix this if there was time but there is not.

 **Contributors**
   - Kahlil Wassell (Project Lead and Developer)